-5 Reasons to Outsource Your Security Operations Center (SOC-as-a-Service)
+5 Reasons to Outsource Security Operations Centers (SOC-as-a-Service)

 Whether you're in the office or working from home, your business still has to juggle the trifecta of cybersecurity headaches: personalized cyberattacks are more widespread and sophisticated than ever, there's a shortage of security expertise, and hackers are increasingly targeting businesses with 1,000 or fewer employees.
 To alleviate this strain, more companies are outsourcing their security operations to managed security service providers (MSSPs).
 But choosing the right MSSP also poses its challenges.
 Working with a vendor that lacks the amenities needed for a truly effective security operations center (SOC) with threat detection and response capabilities leaves holes in their security posture.